 Branch permission patterns

 Bitbucket Server supports a powerful type of pattern syntax for matching branch names (similar to pattern matching in Apache Ant).
+You can use branch permission patterns when adding branch permissions at the project or repository level to apply a branch permission to multiple branches.

-These expressions use the following wild cards:
+These expressions can use the following wild cards:

-Matches one character (any character except path separators)
+|?||Matches one character (any character except path separators)|

-Matches zero or more characters (not including path separators)
+|Matches zero or more characters (not including path separators)|

-Matches zero or more path segments.
+|Matches zero or more path segments.|

 Pattern used in branch permissions match against all refs pushed to Bitbucket Server (i.e. branches and tags).

-In git, branch and tag names can be nested in a namespace by using directory syntax within your branch names, e.g.
+In Git, branch and tag names can be nested in a namespace by using directory syntax within your branch names, e.g.

 stable/1.1.
 The '